 The Arrow LNG Plant has been declared a 'significant project' by the Queensland Government; this reflects the complexity of Queensland and Commonwealth approvals required, the project's potential impacts, and the importance of the Gladstone region to national, state and local economies.

 In December 2011, Arrow lodged a draft Environmental Impact Statement (EIS) with the State Government for the project, which the Coordinator-General released for public review and comment in March 2012.
-Submissions are now closed.
+The project received its environmental approval from the Federal Government on 10 December 2013 and by the Queensland Government on 10 December 2013.
 View the Arrow LNG Plant EIS.

 The project involves: